hauze-v/web-dev/mdn-css/css-building-blocks/css-selectors/Type Class ID Selectors/NOTES.md

 In our example, we have a <div> that contains a note.
 The grey border is applied when the box has a class of `notebox`.
 If it also has a class of `warning` or `danger`, we change the `border-color`.

 We can tell the browser that we only want to match the element if it has all of these classes by chaining them together with no white space between them.

+## ID Selectors ##
+ID has high specificity and will overrule most other selectors.
+This can make them difficult to deal with.
+In most caes it's preferable to add a class to the element rather than use an ID, however if using the ID is the only way to target the element - perhaps because you don't have access to the markup and so cannot edit it - this will work.

+Uses #YOURIDHERE syntax.